hmrc/agents-external-stubs/README.md

 ## Custom API

-### Test Users Management
+### Authentication

 #### POST /agents-external-stubs/sign-in
-Authenticate an user
+Authenticate an user.

+Returns `Location` header with a link to the authentication details.

 *Payload*

-    {"userId": "foo", "plainTextPassword": "password", "providerType": "GovernmentGateway", "planetId":"your_test_planet"}
+    {"userId": "foo", "plainTextPassword": "not_required", "providerType": "GovernmentGateway", "planetId":"your_test_planet"}

 Response | Description
 ---|---
-200| when an existing authentication (based on header) and user found 201| when new authentication and user created
+200| when an existing authentication (based on a header) and user found 201| when new authentication and user created
 202| when new authentication created for an existing user